robotology/blocktest/README.md

 # 4. Test writing

+If you don't like work with a text editor you can skip directly to the section [Scriptbuilder](##4.7.-test-writing-with-scriptbuilder). <br>
-The starting point for writing a test is the file ./test/test.xml
+Else the starting point for writing a test is the file ./test/test.xml

 ```xml
     <testlist repetitions="1">